Muukid/muTrueType/README.md

 Currently, mutt only supports loading cmap formats 0, 4, and 12.
 This should be okay for most cases, with Apple's TrueType spec. saying, "Modern font generation tools might not need to be able to write general-purpose cmaps in formats other than 4 and 12."

+## Optimal cmap conversions

+mutt does not use the most efficient algorithms to convert codepoints to glyph IDs and vice versa for cmap formats.

 # TrueType documentation

 Involved usage of the low-level API of mutt necessitates an understanding of the TrueType documentation.
 Terms from the TrueType documentation will be used with the assumption that the user has read it and understands these terms.